Nova A.

 Characteristics of Quantitative Research

-Here are some distinct features of quantitative research.
+Here are some distinct quantitative research characteristics:

 These characteristics make quantitative research different from qualitative research.